 Anyway, Japan is a very far trip from California, and my trips usually end up being 2 weeks to almost a month sometimes.
 And when it's a long flight and vacation like that, it just makes sense to get some form of protection.
 I'm lucky enough that my travel credit card gives free insurance.

-So if you have the Chase Sapphire card, you automatically get trip and car rental insurance!
+⚡ Travel Hack: If you have the Chase Sapphire card, you automatically get trip and car rental insurance!
 So make sure to check your credit card benefits before booking any insurance.

 If you don't have a travel credit card, no worries.
 You can also book decent and affordable travel insurance with VisitorsCoverage.